Bad Manners: Break-up and reformation

 Martin Stewart left Bad Manners in 1991, and performed and recorded with the Selecter for fifteen years.
-He now lives a quiet life in Middlesex with his family, and most recently played the keyboards in a band called the Skatalysts.
+He now lives in Middlesex with his family, and most recently played the keyboards in a band called the Skatalysts.
 Louis Alphonso lives in Paris and released his A Noir solo studio album on the French Fries record label in 2015, while his fellow musician, David Farren, left in 1987 after the band's contract with Portrait Records ended.
 Farren designed the original band logo, and painted the front cover of the album Gosh It's ...
 Bad Manners (1981).
-He currently performs in a tribute outfit called the Rollin' Stoned.
 Chris Kane is a session musician.
-He left his longtime London home in 2015 and moved to Cambridgeshire.
 He became a music teacher during the 1990s and also performed with the Jordanaires after leaving Bad Manners.
-He also enjoys visiting Sweden during his spare time but he can still be seen playing his saxophone with numerous outfits.
 Brian Tuitt also left the band in 1987 and lives in Kent.
-The drummer has been performing with Ben Russell & the Charmers in recent times while also working with the Barry White Unlimited Love Tour at various venues in the UK, while Andrew Marson, who also left the group the same year, has worked as a carpenter in and around London and also enjoys performing in a country and western outfit called the Drawbacks.
-Paul Hyman, another original member who left the band in the late 1980s, lives in Enfield and works in the London Stock Exchange, a job he has had since leaving Bad Manners.
+The drummer has been performing with Ben Russell & the Charmers in recent times while also working with the Barry White Unlimited Love Tour at various venues in the UK, while Andrew Marson, who also left the group the same year, has worked as a carpenter and also performs in a country and western outfit called the Drawbacks.
+Paul Hyman, another original member who left the band in the late 1980s, lives in Enfield and works in the London Stock Exchange, an occupation he has had since leaving Bad Manners.

 Bad Manners headlined their own annual music festival known as Bad Fest in 2005 and 2006 at RAF Twinwood Farm.
 This festival featured ska, mod-related and punk rock bands from the 1980s to the present.

 In 2011, Cherry Red Records released the band's first four studio albums, Ska 'n' B (1980), Loonee Tunes!
 (1980), Gosh It's ...
 Bad Manners (1981) and Forging Ahead (1982) on CD for the first time with added bonus tracks.
 The albums were issued on their sister label, Pressure Drop.

 In December 2012, the band released their first single in thirteen years.
 "What Simon Says" was released via download just before the festive season, and the music video featured Bad Manners fans from across the world but none of the band members themselves.
+The song hints at the power Simon Cowell has within the UK music industry.